 Daniel Valverde was born on the 10th of August 1976 in Salvador da Bahia, Brazil.
 Daniel is the son of Belmiro Valverde, a Judo black belt.
-Belmiro (who actively competed until he was well in his 60’s) started teaching his son the Judo game from the age of 4 and saw Daniel graduate as a black belt when he was 19 (in 1995).
+Belmiro (who actively competed until he was well in his 60’s) started teaching his son the Judo game from the age of 4 and saw Daniel graduate to black belt when he was 19 (in 1995).

-In 1991 Daniel Valverde added Jiu Jitsu to his arsenal, as a way to compliment his Judo.
+In 1991 Daniel Valverde added Jiu-Jitsu to his arsenal, as a way to compliment his Judo.
 His gym – Academia Shiozawa – gave BJJ as part of their curriculum, and so Daniel’s first instructor in the “arte suave” was Mestre Serrinha.
-He stayed with Serrinha until he was a purple belt, competing often for the team and meeting on the opposite side of the mats the man that would later become his good friend, Rodrigo Nogueira (aka Minotauro), Valverde would defeat Minotauro in a jiu-jitsu super fight in 1996 as a purple belt.
+He stayed with Serrinha until he was a purple belt, competing often for the team and meeting on the opposite side of the mats the man that would later become his good friend, Rodrigo Nogueira (aka Minotauro), Valverde would defeat Minotauro in a jiu-jitsu super-fight in 1996 as a purple belt.

 Oswaldo Alves came into Valverde’s life as Daniel moved to Rio de Janeiro and started training with the legendary coach, earning both his brown belt and black belt from Alves – Black belt graduation in 2001.

-In 2009 Daniel Valverde paired up with Cesar Carneiro to found a new MMA team called MMA Masters, Valverde being the wrestling and BJJ coach, while Carneiro taught the stand up realm of the game.
+In 2009 Daniel Valverde paired up with Cesar Carneiro to found a new MMA team called MMA Masters, Valverde being the wrestling and BJJ coach, while Carneiro taught the stand-up realm of the game.

 Daniel Valverde vs Clay Bastos (Jiu Jitsu World Cup 2004)